HuaMick/20250526_Reejig/docs/tasks-prd-onet-data-pipeline.md

   - [x] 2.14 Create integration test for `extract_load_api.py` node.
   - [x] 2.15 **NEW (On-Demand):** Document the on-demand pull strategy with caching in `memory_bank/notes.md`.
     - **IMPLEMENTATION NOTE:** Added detailed notes on the strategy shift to on-demand pulling with local caching.
+  - [x] 2.16 **NEW:** Create `onet_api_pull.py` function to fetch occupation and skills data for a specific occupation code.
+    - **IMPLEMENTATION NOTE:** Function successfully implemented with proper error handling, data formatting, and compatibility with existing database schema.

 - [x] 3.0 **Phase 3: Database Normalization & Downstream Consumption Tables**
   - [x] 3.1 Analyze data from both sources (text files and API) to understand their structure and relationships.